 But with so many choices on the market, how are you supposed to know what Pug foods are worth purchasing and which ones you should avoid?
 We wondered that ourselves, so we set out to answer our own question once and for all by testing all the most popular Pug foods on the market.

-The following ten reviews will compare the foods we tested.
+The following eleven reviews will compare the foods we tested.
 In the end, only three foods impressed us enough to earn our recommendations, and we’ll go over them again at the end so they’re fresh in your mind.
-Let’s take a look at the ten best puppy foods for Pugs.
+Let’s take a look at the best puppy foods for Pugs.

 |Best Value||Rachael Ray Nutrish Bright||